Maria Lanahan: Early life, education and career

 Lanahan was born Maria Ann Hassett in 1987 in Portland, Oregon.
 She received dual Bachelor of Arts degrees, summa cum laude, in 2009 from Gonzaga University in economics and political science.
-She received a J.D. degree from the University of Chicago Law School in 2013, where she was articles editor of the University of Chicago Law Review.
+She received a Juris Doctor from the University of Chicago Law School in 2013, where she was articles editor of the University of Chicago Law Review.
 She was a law clerk for Justice Brian Zahra of the Michigan Supreme Court from 2013 to 2014.
 She worked as a business litigation associate at Thompson Coburn LLP in their St. Louis office from 2014 to 2018.
 She was a senior manager counsel in litigation for Charter Communications from 2018 to 2020.
 She clerked for Judge Raymond Gruender of the United States Court of Appeals for the Eighth Circuit from 2020 to 2021.
 She was a deputy solicitor general for Missouri from 2021 to 2025.

 Lanahan is a member of the Federalist Society.